kenncheng/e_d_a/README.md

 <h2>Introduction</h2>

-<h3>Fine particulate matter ($PM_(2.5)$) is an ambient air pollutant for which there is strong evidence that it is harmful to human health.
+<p>Fine particulate matter ($PM_(2.5)$) is an ambient air pollutant for which there is strong evidence that it is harmful to human health.
 In the United States, the Environmental Protection Agency (EPA) is tasked with setting national ambient air quality for fine PM and for tracking the emissions of this pollutant into the atmosphere.
 Approximately every 3 years, the EPA releases its database on emissions of $PM_(2.5)$.
 This database is known as the National Emissions Inventory (NEI).
-You can read more information about the NEI at the EPA National Emissions Inventory website.</h3>
+You can read more information about the NEI at the EPA National Emissions Inventory website.</p>

-<h3>For each year and for each type of PM source, the NEI records how many tons of $PM_(2.5)$ were emitted from that source over the course of the entire year.
-The data that you will use for this assignment are for 1999, 2002, 2005, and 2008.</h3>
+<p>For each year and for each type of PM source, the NEI records how many tons of $PM_(2.5)$ were emitted from that source over the course of the entire year.
+The data that you will use for this assignment are for 1999, 2002, 2005, and 2008.</p>

 <h2>Data</h2>

-<h3>The data for this assignment are available from the course web site as a single zip file:</h3>
+<p>The data for this assignment are available from the course web site as a single zip file:</p>

-<p><a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2FNEI_data.zip"Data for Peer Assessment</a></p>
+<p><a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2FNEI_data.zip" title="Data for Peer Assessment"</a></p>

-<h3>The zip file contains two files:</h3>
+<p>The zip file contains two files:</p>

-<h3>$PM_(2.5)$ Emissions Data (summarySCC_PM25.rds): This file contains a data frame with all of the PM2.5 emissions data for 1999, 2002, 2005, and 2008.
+<p>$PM_(2.5)$ Emissions Data (summarySCC_PM25.rds): This file contains a data frame with all of the PM2.5 emissions data for 1999, 2002, 2005, and 2008.
 For each year, the table contains numbers of tons of $PM_(2.5)$ emitted from a specific type of source for the entire year.
-Here are the first few rows.</h3>
+Here are the first few rows.</p>

-<h3>##     fips      SCC  Pollutant Emissions   type  year</h3>
+<p>##     fips      SCC  Pollutant Emissions   type  year</p>
-<h3>## 4  09001 10100401   PM25-PRI    15.714  POINT  1999</h3>
+<p>## 4  09001 10100401   PM25-PRI    15.714  POINT  1999</p>
-<h3>## 8  09001 10100404   PM25-PRI   234.178  POINT  1999</h3>
+<p>## 8  09001 10100404   PM25-PRI   234.178  POINT  1999</p>
-<h3>## 12 09001 10100501   PM25-PRI     0.128  POINT  1999</h3>
+<p>## 12 09001 10100501   PM25-PRI     0.128  POINT  1999</p>
-<h3>## 16 09001 10100401   PM25-PRI     2.036  POINT  1999</h3>
+<p>## 16 09001 10100401   PM25-PRI     2.036  POINT  1999</p>
-<h3>## 20 09001 10100504   PM25-PRI     0.388  POINT  1999</h3>
+<p>## 20 09001 10100504   PM25-PRI     0.388  POINT  1999</p>
-<h3>## 24 09001 10100602   PM25-PRI     1.490  POINT  1999</h3>
+<p>## 24 09001 10100602   PM25-PRI     1.490  POINT  1999</p>

 <ul>
 <li>fips : A five-digit number (represented as a string) indicating the U.S. county</li>